threedworld-mit/tdw/Documentation/python/robot_creator.md

 ### Load the robot into TDW

-To add the robot to a TDW scene_data:
+To add the robot to a TDW scene:

 ```python
 from pathlib import Path